 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

 The internship will introduce you to community and nongovernmental organizations in Vietnam.
-Internship placements will mainly be at organizations in Hanoi.
+Internship placements will mainly be at organizations in Ho Chi Minh City.

 Throughout the five-week internship, you will keep a daily journal about your experiences and will have regular sessions with SIT faculty to reflect on your experiences.

 In addition, you will submit a paper in which you describe, assess, and analyze what you learned during your internship.
 The paper will outline the tasks you completed throughout the internship, professional relationships you developed, and challenges you encountered and how you overcame them.